enix403/torchpersist/README.md

 # torchpersist
-A caching decorator for PyTorch computations.
+A decorator for caching PyTorch computations.

-# torchpersist

-`torchpersist` is a Python library that provides a caching decorator for PyTorch computations.
-It simplifies saving and loading results of expensive function calls to and from disk and prevents redundant computations.

 ## Installation